AnselmoMartins/many-users-crud/readme.md

 #### GET
 ```
 [1] - /users?name=filter_by_name&email=filter_by_email
-  return all users, when have some of filters, make a %like query
+  return all users, when there are some of the filters, make a %like query
   on database;
 ```